12 Step Meetings for Lasting Recovery and Community Support

 Start with clear, actionable attendance goals to build genuine momentum in 12 step meetings.
 For most entering Oregon addiction treatment, one meeting per week allows time to adapt to group norms without burnout.
 Over the first month, gradually add a second meeting if the initial experience feels supportive.

-Evidence shows people who make a written commitment—such as tracking four meetings and identifying three potential sponsors—are far more likely to maintain consistent participation and peer engagement11.
+Evidence shows people who make a written commitment—such as tracking four meetings and identifying three potential sponsors—are far more likely to maintain consistent participation and peer engagement.
 Aim to exchange contact information with at least two peers to reinforce accountability within your mutual aid network.

 Weeks Two Through Four: Active Engagement